Gary LaBranche

-Gary A. LaBranche, FASAE, CAE, is the CEO of The Risk and Insurance Management Society.
+Gary A. LaBranche (born 18 June 1958 in Lowell, Massachusetts) is a distinguished association CEO, author, speaker, strategy consultant and board director.

+Education

+He attended Lorain County Community College and, in 2024, was inducted into Lorain County Community College Commodore Hall of Fame inaugural class.
+He is a 1981 graduate of The Ohio State University.

 Career

 Gary LaBranche is the CEO of The Risk and Insurance Management Society, Inc. (RIMS) effective June 1, 2022.
 RIMS is a professional association serving approximately 10,000 risk management professionals in over 60 countries.